frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 [wiki-rdp]: https://en.wikipedia.org/wiki/Remote_Desktop_Protocol

-Wouldn't you know it, RDP uses TLS to secure the traffic between client and server.
+RDP uses TLS to secure the traffic between client and server.
 Using Certmonger, request a service certificate for the RDP server to use:

 ```command {.client}
 sudo ipa-getcert request \